voxeltycoon/mods/README.md

 This is a repository containing source code for mods and samples made by Voxel Tycoon Devs.

 > `Assembly-CSharp.dll` and `UnityEngine.CoreModule.dll` are not included in the repository.
-They can be found in the `<game_directory>/VoxelTycoon_Data/Managed` folder and should be manually put into the `Lib/` folder before building projects.
+They can be found in the `<game_directory>/VoxelTycoon_Data/Managed` folder and should be manually put into the `Lib` folder before building projects.

 ## Hello Voxel World